lepisma/lepisma.github.io/_posts/2015-12-21-white-rhino.md

 <img src="/images/posts/rhino/head.jpg" style="float:right">
 </figure>

 <span class="dropcap">I</span>n case you didn't know *"there are only 3 northern white rhinos left on the planet"*.
 There were 5 since I started counting.
 One died [earlier this year](http://edition.cnn.com/2015/07/29/world/northern-rhino-dies/).
 Another one, [last month](http://www.wired.com/2015/11/death-endangered-rhino-leaves-three-world/).
 It's closer relative, southern white rhino, is relatively safe as of this writing but you never know.
 Rhinos are ominously popular targets for poachers.
-Along with Bengal Tiger (skin) and Elephant (teeth), this animal (horns) is one of the first ones that comes to mind when I hear *poaching*.
+Along with Bengal Tiger (skin) and Elephant (teeth), this animal (horns) is one of the first that comes to mind when I hear *poaching*.

 Where exactly do the horns go?
 Having no direct marketing channel, illegal items are slightly harder to sell (in the usual sense).
 Although you can create a market out of thin air, most of the cases require external factors.
 How about a bit of *human irrationality* ?